5/7/2025

 speaker

-Oh yes, that is helpful.
-And then my second follow-up is just also a follow-up on type question on workload challenges.
+Oh, yes, that is helpful.
+And then my second follow-up is just also a follow-up on Pat's question on workload challenges.
 What types of practices are making these comments and what are you doing to relieve capacity there?
-Because our charts have sometimes showed doctors looking at the post-operative adjustment as a barrier to do more LALs.
+Because Our checks have sometimes showed doctors looking at the post-operative adjustments as a barrier to do more LALs.
 So any color on the practice profile for those making workload challenge comments would be helpful for us.

 speaker